Research & Research Facilities

 The in situ lab

-The new facility will have a vastly expanded workspace and will be furnished with two large fume hoods as well as a laminar flow hood for sensitive applications.
-The lab will include heating and cooling equipment such as 4oC fridges, a -20oC freezer, an ultralow -80oC freezer as well as two hybridization ovens and an economy oven.
-The room itself will be equipped with HEPA-filtered ventilation, washable ceiling tiles and positive pressure to reduce dust and contaminants.
-An adjoining reagent and specimen room will increase the storage capacity of the main In Situ room.
-The In Situ Lab will also be supplied with numerous amenities such as Reverse Osmosis (RO) water, a Nanopure Diamond filtration system, a Nanodrop 2000 spectrophotometer, a dishwasher, emergency safety equipment (emergency shower, eye wash station and first aid kit) and two large double sinks.
+The new facility has a vastly expanded workspace and is furnished with two large fume hoods as well as a laminar flow hood for sensitive applications.
+The lab includes heating and cooling equipment such as 4oC fridges, a -20oC freezer, an ultralow -80oC freezer as well as two hybridization ovens and an economy oven.
+The room itself is equipped with HEPA-filtered ventilation, washable ceiling tiles and positive pressure to reduce dust and contaminants.
+An adjoining reagent and specimen room increases the storage capacity of the main In Situ room.
+The In Situ Lab is also supplied with numerous amenities such as Reverse Osmosis (RO) water, a Nanopure Diamond filtration system, a Nanodrop 2000 spectrophotometer, a dishwasher, emergency safety equipment (emergency shower, eye wash station and first aid kit) and two large double sinks.

 Polaris imaging facility

-The Polaris Imaging Facility features two state-of-the-art NanoZoomer Digital Pathology (NDP) systems (Olympus & Hamamatsu), which serve as powerful tools in neuroscientific research in brain circuitry and neural networks.
+The Polaris Imaging Facility features two state-of-the-art NanoZoomer Digital Pathology (NDP) systems (Olympus & Hamamatsu) and an Olympus FV1000 spectral confocal system, which serve as powerful tools in neuroscientific research in brain circuitry and neural networks.
 The NanoZoomer systems are capable of rapid and automated scanning of whole-brain images in fluorescence and/or bright field.
 In addition, each system can scan up to six individual slides in manual or automated batch mode.
 The option of fully automated batch processing maintains consistent focus information.
 Depending on section thickness or quantification parameters, researchers may choose to scan tissue samples in multiple layers up to 21 z- focal planes, a feature which enables detailed 3D reconstruction.
-NanoZoomer systems are capable of visualizing samples labeled with multiple fluorescent immediate-early gene markers.
-Utilizing the different transcription durations of immediate-early genes, researchers can capture snapshots of brain activity within different behavioural epochs with high spatial and temporal resolution.
-These snapshots can also provide details regarding change in brain activity as a result of various manipulations or behavioural conditions.
+NanoZoomer systems are capable of visualizing samples labeled with multiple fluorescent immediate-early gene markers and/or fluorescent neuroanatomical tract tracers.
 The high resolution and large-scale visualization features allow researchers to focus on whole-brain sections or to zoom into specific regions such as hippocampal subregions.
 These images are stored in a compressed digital format that permits mass storage without sacrificing image integrity or resolution by employing millions of pixel resolution.
 This also allows for a diverse array of zoom and magnification scales during review processes.
 These NanoZoomer systems are complemented with a diverse suite of practical software for image analysis and quantification.
 The NDPView application enables simultaneous viewing of multiple images for easy cross-regional and cross-sectional comparison.
-Capitalizing on Hamamatsu's advanced sensor technology, scans are fast, reliable, and consistent.
+Capitalizing on Hamamatsu’s advanced sensor technology, scans are fast, reliable, and consistent.
 These features culminate to provide high data throughput abilities for the tracking of neuronal network activity and brain circuitry dynamics.

 Voltage sensitive dye imaging